indrekots/indrekots.github.io/_posts/articles/2019-05-05-pact-workflow.md

 ---
 layout: post
-title: "Consumer Driven Contract Testing"
+title: "Consumer Driven Contract Testing with Pact"
 excerpt: "Consumer driven contract testing is a method of verifying that services speak the same language.
-It is an alternative to traditional integration testing that gives you faster feedback "
+It is an alternative to traditional integration testing that gives you faster feedback."
-modified: 2019-01-16 18:56:18 +0300
+modified: 2019-05-05 18:56:18 +0300
 categories: articles
 tags: [pact, cdct, testing]
 image: